davekinkead/reasons/README.md

 # Reasons

-*Reasons* is a web-based argument mapping GUI designed to work in modern web browsers.
+*Reasons* is a digital argument mapping suite designed for modern web browsers.

-Argument Mapping is the visual representation of an argument's logical structure.
-Analysing logical structure.....
+Argument mapping is the process of visually representating the logical structure of arguments.
+Argument maps are an important pedagogical tool in the analysis of argumentation and have been associated with substantial increases in student cognative gains.

-It's a loosely-coupled front-end library designed to be used is a variety of web-based environments and Learning Management Systems.
+## Usage

-Once you add *Reasons* to any web page, you will be able to generate a HTML5 argument map from premises and conclusions highlighted in the page text.
+*Reasons* is designed to seemlessly integrate digital argument mapping into existing teaching pedagogies.
+It's a loosely-coupled front-end library that can be used is a wide variety of web-based environments and Learning Management Systems (LMS) and integrates three stages of informal logical analysis -- identification of truth claims within arguments, the analysis of logical structure, and synthesis of logcial structure into writen form.

 There are three key parts to *Reasons*: